shadow431/legoParser/readme.md

  - func getSSLegos is the third argument 'pictures' required?
  - Do i want to create multiple sheet when processing the same set that i have a set for?

+ - don't dump files to fs for tmp, just hold in memory

 4/12/2022
  - clean up